kotlin-magazine/kotlin-magazine/articles/mariusz_soltysiak_convert_html_to_pdf_with_kotlin.md

 ## Why Playwright?

-Recently in my team we faced the problem of how to convert HTML file to PDF without making any hacks or being limited to use old versions of CSS.
-We also wanted the solution to have a good performance, to not make the customers wait for seconds to receive back the generated PDF.
-We also wanted the project to be open source, so we can support it when necessary.
+Recently, my team encountered the challenge of converting HTML files to PDF without resorting to hacks or outdated CSS versions.
+Our goal was to find a high-performance, open-source solution that would not keep customers waiting for their generated PDFs.
+After evaluating several options, we found that none of the popular projects met our requirements.

-Finally we evaluated a lot of solutions, that unfortunately didn't satisfy our needs.
-Among them we evaluated popular projects: Gotenberg, Flying Saucer, PDFBox.
-The closest to satisfy our needs was Gotenberg, but we felt we still can achieve a better performance.
+After two rounds of searching for possible solutions, we found that Gotenberg, Flying Saucer, and PDFBox did not fully satisfy our needs.

-After second round of looking for possible solutions, I found [Playwright](https://playwright.dev/).
-Although its main purpose is not about generating PDF, it is one of the functionality it provides.
-Playwright originally works with Node.js, but there's a Java version called Playwright For Java, which works good also with Kotlin.
+However, we discovered [Playwright](https://playwright.dev/), which, although not primarily designed for generating PDFs, provides this functionality.
+Playwright is originally designed for use with Node.js, but there is also a Java version called Playwright for Java, which works well with Kotlin.

 ## What about scalability?

-After making some tests Playwright happened to be very performant.
-However, we needed the solution to be also scalable, so it can easily handle up to 100 conversions per second.
-PDF generation is quite CPU and memory consuming process, so we couldn't just run 100 instances and keep it running, even during low traffic hours.
-I came up with an idea: What if we could do a pool of playwrights, like a pool of DB connections?_
+After conducting tests, we found that Playwright is highly performant.
+However, we also required a scalable solution that could handle up to 100 conversions per second.
+Generating PDFs is a CPU and memory-intensive process, so running 100 instances continuously, even during low traffic hours, was not feasible.

-That was the right choice, and finally we decided to use [Apache Commons Pool](https://commons.apache.org/proper/commons-pool/) for that purpose.
+To address this, I proposed creating a pool of Playwright instances, similar to a pool of database connections.
+We decided to use Apache Commons Pool for that purpose, which was the right choice.

 ## Time to code!

-Now, when we picked the tools we can finally write some code!
-For the purpose of this article I'll use Spring Boot 3.2.x, but the example with a low effort should work in any other framework.
-I won't dig into the project configuration here, please check the example repository to find Gradle imports and tasks.
+Now that we have selected our tools, we can begin writing code.
+For this article, I will be using Spring Boot 3.2.x, but the example should work with any other framework.
+Project configuration details will not be covered here, but Gradle imports and tasks can be found in the example repository.

 The pool works like following:
 1. A client requests an object from the pool using the `borrowObject()` method.